williampious/faas/README.md

                     );

       // Who can read a user document?
       // 1.
+An Admin needs to be able to read all user profiles for management.
+      // 2.
 The user themselves.
-      // 2.
+      // 3.
 An Admin, Manager, or HRManager viewing users on the same farm.
-      // 3.
-An AEO reading a profile of a farmer they manage. allow read: if request.auth != null && ( request.auth.uid == userId ||
+      // 4.
+An AEO reading a profile of a farmer they manage. allow read: if request.auth != null && ( isUserAdmin() ||
+                    request.auth.uid == userId ||
                     isFarmManager(resource.data.farmId) ||
                     (isUserAEO() && resource.data.managedByAEO == request.auth.uid)